How to create your perfect pastel kitchen

 Colour-blocking effect for a real wow factor

 There are plenty of creative ways to use pastels in a colour-blocking effect in your kitchen.
-Incorporate cabinets in two different pastel colours, or style different pastel tones on the walls using paint and tiles.
+For a timeless pastel kitchen décor design, incorporate cabinets in two different pastel colours, or style different tones on the walls using paint and tiles.
 Create balance by introducing an equal measure of both colours, or choose one dominant colour and use another contrasting tone to highlight a feature point, such as a kitchen island.

 When colour blocking with pastels, make sure to style the rest of the kitchen in neutral tones to let the colours take centre stage.
 Pale shades like grey and white will help to soften the effect, so your kitchen looks stylish and feels relaxing.